JakubTabor/Data_augmentation_imbalance_data/README.md

  # Then i convert all objects into full numerical data
  * I use replacement of **(yes and no into 1 and 0)** or **(No internet service to No)**
  * And create dummy variables from much complicated columns
+ * Finally i get fully numerical dataset and i can now create (train and test set) for my model